Ireland’s Kerry Way is one of the best multi-day walking Trails.

 The Kerry Way lies on the Iveragh Peninsula in Kerry in the southwest corner of Ireland.
 You’ll find that we use ‘Ring of Kerry’ and ‘Iveragh’ interchangeably to refer to the one pensinsula.
 Putting it into geographical context, it lies between the Dingle and Beara Peninsulas and Killarney is its main town.

 Are the Kerry Way and Ring of Kerry Driving Route different?

-The Kerry Way is the name of the walking trail, which is Ireland’s longest.
-Its official opening in 1989 followed a community-wide program to link up a spider’s web network of road, tracks and paths.
+The Kerry Way is the name of the walking trail, which is one of Ireland’s longest.
+Its official opening in 1989 followed a community-wide program to link up a spider’s web network of lanes, tracks and paths.
 In completing the loop, they also installed hundreds of stiles, way-markers and numerous footbridges.

 For much of its 214 km the trail shadows the above N70 driving route around the peninsula.
 That said, it mostly sits hidden from view either above it or below it.
 Consequently, you can walk the Kerry Way and be oblivious to the nearby traffic and hustle and bustle.